Close

 There is much more in this vein to several correspondents.
 Dylan loathes Vicky’s view of poetry, in which all must be sweetness and light.
 “Word tinkling” he calls it.
 Neuburg told Fuller that he had read some of Crowley’s poems to Dylan.
 He did not like them.
 Neuburg’s book of poems, The Triumph of Pan, is still in print but likewise is of a style that has little appeal to modern tastes.

-First published with the same title as the short story in 2004, Aleister Crowley MI5 takes place during the course of one day, June 11th 1936, the date of the opening of the Surrealist Exhibition in London.
-It begins with Dylan visiting Neuburg at his home in Swiss Cottage.
+Originally published with the same title as the short story, Aleister Crowley MI5 takes place during the course of June 11th, 1936, the date of the opening of the Surrealist Exhibition in London.
+It begins with a flustered Dylan visiting Neuburg at his home in Swiss Cottage.
 In a Soho pub the previous evening a sinister stranger had mimicked Dylan’s doodling.
 The stranger then approached and revealed he had drawn the same picture as the poet before introducing himself as the Beast.

 The story of Dylan, Crowley, and the doodle is not my invention.
-Constantine Fitzgibbon relates it in his Life of Dylan Thomas.
-In fact, since publication I have, thanks to Geraldine Baskin of Atlantis Books, come across someone who was actually present and can corroborate the incident.
-As I continued to research the connection, I found several references to Crowley in Dylan’s letters.
-Both were integral members of a bohemian scene that flourished in Fitzrovia and Soho and had several friends in common, including Augustus John and Nina Hamnett.
-As did Somerset Maugham, Anthony Powell and Ian Fleming, so Dylan even based a character on the Beast.
-In The Death of the King’s Canary, a posthumously published satire on contemporaries the Welshman composed with John Davenport, there is a sinister marijuana-smoking magician called Great Raven.
-The code is not so difficult to crack.
+Constantine Fitzgibbon relates the incident in his Life of Dylan Thomas.
+In fact, after the publication of the novel in 2004 I heard from Geraldine Baskin of Atlantis Books someone who was actually present and could corroborate the incident firsthand.
+I found several references to Crowley in Dylan’s letters.
+Both were integral members of a bohemian scene that flourished in Fitzrovia and Soho and had several friends in common, including the painter Augustus John.
+Just as Somerset Maugham, Anthony Powell and Ian Fleming had done so, Dylan even based a character on the Beast.
+In The Death of the King’s Canary, a posthumously published satire the Welshman composed with John Davenport, there is a sinister marijuana-smoking magician called Great Raven.
+The code is not difficult to crack.
 Nina Hamnett appears as Sylvia Bacon – to his friends, the Beast was “Crow”.

-According to Fuller, in 1910 Neuburg, a formidable seer, was put in a triangle and possessed by the god Mars.
+According to Fuller, Neuburg, a formidable seer, was put in a triangle in 1910 and possessed by the god Mars.
 He predicted there would be two wars within the next five years, one centred on Turkey and the other on Germany.
 The result would be the destruction of both nations.
-The contention of Sybarite is that Mars still inhabits Neuburg, and the book opens with him in an armchair undergoing a vision of war.
+My novel contends that Mars still inhabits Neuburg: the book opens with him in an armchair undergoing a vision of war.
 In 2002, Marc Aitken made a short film called Do Angels Cut Themselves Shaving – a quote from Magick without Tears.
 This commences with Neuburg in his armchair also experiencing martial visions.
 It ends with a reunion with Crowley.
 Marc and I were working completely independently of each other.
 Coincidence, some might say.
-Yet if the hypotheses of magic hold true, there is a numinous architecture, which we glimpse, and sense we are here more fully to behold.
+Yet if the hypotheses of magic hold true there is a numinous architecture, which we glimpse, and sense we are here more fully to behold.

-As a somewhat tongue-in-cheek illustration of this, I am grateful to the eagle-eyed contributors to a Beatles blog [3] who recently spotted the following.
-If you draw a line from the photo of Crowley to that of Lennon on the cover of Sergeant Pepper, it intersects first Huxley and then Dylan, exactly mirroring the chronology of the short story, ‘Sybarite among the Shadows’, and the novel, Aleister Crowley MI5.
-The Sixties ley line then crosses Tom Mix’s hat, behind which in all probability Hitler is lurking[4] and goes on to traverse Oscar Wilde.
-Cyril Connolly of course memorably described Crowley as the missing link between the two.
+As a somewhat tongue-in-cheek illustration of this, I am grateful to the eagle-eyed contributor to Iamaphoney, a Beatles blogspot, who recently spotted that if you draw a line from the photo of Crowley to that of Lennon on the cover of Sergeant Pepper, it intersects first Huxley and then Dylan Thomas, mirroring my short story and novel.
+The sixties ley line then crosses Tom Mix’s hat, behind which reputedly Hitler is lurking alongside Oscar Wilde.
+Cyril Connolly of course memorably described Crowley, “the Picasso of the occult”, as the missing link between the two.

 For further information see: www.mandrake.uk.net/richardmcneff